Swifterhtmler/Rikrary-JS-library/README.md

 # Rikrary Js library

-# It is solo maintained and currently under deveploment and testing 🏗️
+ Rikrary is solo maintained and currently under deveploment and testing 🏗️

-# Documentation can be found in project files
+<h2> The latests version can be found in npm and </h2>

 <h2> You can install it with </h2>